asokolsky/RESTing-with-Flask/02.rest/farm/README.md

 ## Testing Farm

+Python comes with a built-in unit test support.
+Let us take advantage of it.

 HTTP client implementation is tested in test_restc.py against an external web site http://httpbin.org, so your internet connection should be up for this to work.